ShichiNoBushi/to_do_list/README.md

 python3 main.py remove 3
 ```

-### "list": prints as list of tasks in to do list sorted by start time; optional filters
+### "list": prints as list of tasks in to do list sorted by start time; optional filters and sorting
 * "--pending": filters list to pending unfinished tasks
 * "--finished": filters list to finished tasks
 * "--priority": filter by task priority (low, medium, high, or all; default all)
 * "--tags": filter by all tags matching with tags in tasks, multiples seperated by commas (,)
+* "--sort": sorts list according to listed fields in order of priority, multiples seperated by commas (,)

 ```
-python3 main.py list --pending --priority high --tags work
+python3 main.py list --pending --priority high --tags work --sort target,start
 ```

 ### "remind": prints a list of tasks within designated or default timespan or past target time